flipperdevices/flipperzero-firmware/documentation/AppManifests.md

 )
 ```

-See stock .fam files for more examples.
+For more examples, see application.fam files for basic firmware components.